CooperASC/cooperasc.github.com/_posts/notes/2013-02-20-notes-about-friday-meeting-for-saskia.md

 can the art school grow down within itself only? in a fair way?

 can we save ourselves separate form the others?

+==

+what kind of reactions she feels are coming from the administration how much heat she's personally taking that we don't know about